Key Takeaways

 A typical surrogacy contract in California includes the following key elements:

-• Compensation and Expenses: Details the compensation for the surrogate, including the base fee and any additional payments for specific circumstances.
-It also covers expenses related to medical care, legal fees, and travel.
+- Compensation and Expenses: Details the compensation for the surrogate, including the base fee and any additional payments for specific circumstances.
+It also covers expenses related to medical care, legal feesAttorney costs associated with contract creation and court filings., and travel.

-• Dispute Resolution: Provides a mechanism for resolving any disputes that may arise during the surrogacy process.
+- Dispute ResolutionContractual method for addressing disagreements (e.g., mediation or arbitration).: Provides a mechanism for resolving any disputes that may arise during the surrogacy process.

 These elements are essential for ensuring that the surrogacy process is legally sound and that all parties understand their rights and responsibilities.